Dental Assistant Jobs in USA with Visa Sponsorship

 Do dental assistants qualify for H-1B sponsorship?

-Most entry-level dental assistant positions don't qualify for H-1B sponsorship because they don't meet the specialty occupation requirement.
+Most entry-level dental assistant positions don't qualify for H-1B visa sponsorship because they don't meet the specialty occupation requirement.
 However, roles requiring specialized certification like radiography, expanded function duties, or formal dental assisting program completion have better prospects for visa sponsorship.

 What degree do I need for dental assistant visa sponsorship?